chrisf1337/nlp-karelj/README.md

 ## Known issues
 - Parser only handles one sentence at a time.
-- English sentences should be relatively "well-formed" (i.e., more or less conforming to well- defined Karel commands/conditions).
+- English sentences should be relatively "well-formed" (i.e., more or less conforming to well-defined Karel commands/conditions).
 I'm not sure how well it can handle confusing cases.
 - Verbs are not stemmed when searching in the `verb_mapping` dict.
 - Error handling is pretty iffy.